code7io/in_app_review/in_app_review/README.md

 The following code opens the Google Play Store on Android, the App Store with a review screen on IOS & MacOS and the Microsoft Store on Windows.
 Use this if you want to permanently provide a button or other call-to-action to let users leave a review as it isn't restricted by a quota.

+Added an optional parameter called showReview.
+If set to false it will open normal listing on iOS.
+If not set it will fallback to true and open App Store listing with review screen.

 ```dart
 import 'package:in_app_review/in_app_review.dart';